stellio-hub/stellio-docs/docs/admin/production_deployment.md

       - MANAGEMENT_ENDPOINT_INFO_ENABLED=true
 ```

+You call then call the `api-gateway` service at the following path: `/actuator/info` (for instance, `http://localhost:8080/actuator/info` for a local development deployment).
 The response received looks like:

 ```
 {